FTSE Global Equity Index Series: FTSE All-World Index

-The Base Date is December 31, 1986.
+The Base Date is 31 December, 1986.

 History

-This index has been calculated since 31 December 1986, originally as the FT-Actuaries World Indices.
+This index has been calculated since 31 December 1986, originally as the FT-Actuaries World Index.

 In 1995, Wood Mackenzie and Co., one of the original partners, sold its stake to Standard & Poor’s.
 The name of the index was changed to FT/S&P – Actuaries World Indices.

 On 29 November 1999, FTSE International Limited acquired the stakes of Goldman Sachs and Standard & Poor’s.
 The name changed to the FTSE World Index series.

 FTSE took exclusive rights to integrate the Baring Emerging Markets data series with its existing FTSE World Index series.
-This resulted in the creation of the FTSE All-World Index series on June 30, 2000.
+This resulted in the creation of the FTSE All-World Index series on 30 June, 2000.

-The FTSE All-World Index was launched in the year 2000.

-On September 22, 2003, FTSE introduced enhancements to improve the coverage of mid cap stocks in the index and remove some smaller stocks.
+On 22 September, 2003, FTSE introduced enhancements to improve the coverage of mid cap stocks in the index and remove some smaller stocks.